shwetagupta9411/Image-Caption-Bot/app/static/uploaded_download/image/README.md

-# Uploaded images will come in this folder
+## Uploaded images will come inside this folder